 Starting university requires you to decrease the time you spend on all these platforms helps to invest time in much more beneficial things and helps get rid of the addictions you don’t know you have.

-3. It helps you to graduate with an excellent grade
+3. It will help you to graduate with an excellent grade

 Only few people can go back to school to become an undergraduate after graduating, it is therefore important to utilise the only time you can spend as an undergraduate by getting the best possible grades.